damolade consulting[STRATEGY] : A PLAN, METHOD, OR SERIES OF MANEUVERS FOR OBTAINING A SPECIFIC GOAL OR RESULT.

 - Be inspirational, that type of post works well here

-- Good place to straight SELL your product or service
+- A good place to straight SELL your product or service

 - Ask questions to your audience, be conversational